Accelerator Mass Spectrometry group GAMS

 The radioisotopes measured at this facility include 26Al, 36Cl, 41Ca, 53Mn, 59Ni, 60Fe, 79Se, 93Zr, 97Tc, 99Tc, 238U, 244Pu and others.
 The applications of AMS with isotopes such as these are numerous and include among others astrophysics, geophysics, extraterrestrial physics, nuclear physics, environmental studies, nuclear waste management and radiopurity studies.

-To find out more, please browse through our website using the navigation bar on the left.
+To find out more, please browse through our website using the navigation bar on the left or contact any of our staff.

-We, the GAMS group of TU Munich want to express our gratitude to all collaborators over the world who contribted to our projects throughout all years.
+We, the GAMS group of TU Munich want to express our gratitude to all collaborators over the world who contribted to our projects throughout all years and to the staff of the accelerator lab.